rjpcasalino/bss/README.md

 ## Code Review Notes

-A frank review of the codebase as of this commit:
+A frank review of the codebase by Claude Opus:

 **Bugs fixed in this branch:**
 - `lookup_file` in Web.pm was missing its final `return` statement — the function would always return `undef`